ShreyasSawai09/secure-auction/README.md

 They do not learn the highest bid or any unsuccessful bids.

 ## Conclusion
 This auction system successfully implements secure multi-party computation for fair and private matching of buyers and sellers.
 The approach optimally allocates resources while preserving privacy.
-The privacy analysis ensures that minimal information is leaked, making this implementation secure and compliant with **Grade A** requirements.

 ## Repository
 The complete source code and documentation are available at: